 Contrecoup injuries take place as a result of the jarring side to side impact.
 These types of damages strike people walking in public cross-walks.
 In some cases, such as the front end of an oncoming car hitting a pedestrian, jarring internally causes the brain to propel against both sides of your skull.
 The brain rebounds and crashes into the opposite sides of the head.
 A contrecoup injury is the ultimate result of precisely this type of event.

 An epidural hematoma is from a blood clot forming between your skull and the inner, upper lining of your brain known as your “dura.”
 A blood clot in that area of your head causes many pressure changes in your brain.
-This clot can result in the medical necessity of emergency surgery to effectuate emergency repairs and eliminate the clotting.
+This clot can result in emergency surgery’s medical necessity to effectuate emergency repairs and eliminate the clotting.

 Contusions and concussions take place when your external skull and brain bruise.
 Mostly, this is a result of the brain hitting and impacting the inside of your cranium.
 This jarring type of injury creates many symptoms.
-These can range from dizziness, seeing stars, mild headaches, severe headaches, loss, or lack of memory and loss of concentration.
+These can range from dizziness, seeing stars, mild headaches, severe headaches, loss, or lack of memory and concentration loss.

 A simple concussion can even create lifetime consequences that could require lifetime medical care.
 An example would be a helmeted motorcyclist who falls from his bike.
 He slams his head into the curb, breaking open his padded helmet.

 Although he may survive, the impact could still be enough to damage the brain.
 This impact is also a problem with bad sports injuries.
 Examples are common in boxing and the hard tackles of pro-U.S. football.